JohnDale02/HackUMass-Hacking-RFID-Protocol/README.md

 **HackUMass Fall 2022 Grand Prize Winner**

 This repository contains all the code produced during the HackUMass 36-hour hackathon.
-Our project exposes insecurities in Wiegand, a commonly used RFID protocol, through reverse engineering and implementation.
-We demonstrate how a malicious adversary could jeopardize the security of the system, including remotely performing DoS (Denial of Service) and replay attacks on an access control system.
+Our project exposes vulnerabilities in Wiegand, a commonly used RFID protocol, through reverse engineering and implementation.
+We demonstrate how a malicious adversary could compromise the security of the system, including performing remote DoS (Denial of Service) and replay attacks on an access control system.

-To address these vulnerabilities, our project integrates a GUI for monitoring system status and the information passing through the system in real-time.
-Furthermore, we build upon our findings to implement a safer system that uses biometric 2-factor authentication to prevent replay attacks.
+To address these vulnerabilities, our project integrates a GUI for real-time monitoring of system status and the information flowing through the system.
+Moreover, we build upon our findings to implement a more secure system that utilizes biometric 2-factor authentication to thwart replay attacks.

 ## Features